 It’s the most wonderful time of the year!
 Join us at the Sanctuary for the seventh annual North Central Holiday Justice and Peace Celebration.
-We’ll have free portraits, arts activities, toys for tots, free food from Unity House, Troy Bike Rescue bike give-away, tours of our new NATURE Lab gallery, on-demand typewriter poetry, the lighting of the tree at Freedom Square (at the corner of 101st and 5th/6th Avenue), and more!!
+We’ll have free portraits (special appreciation to Brenda Ann Kenneally and her team), arts activities, music by Derrick Horton & The Jay Street Band plus Men of Faith (MOF), free food from Unity House, Troy Bike Rescue bike give-away, Fruit and Berry Propagation with Collard City Growers, the lighting of the tree at Freedom Square (at the corner of 101st and 5th/6th Avenue), and more!!

 Back by popular demand!
 Free photos from internationally recognized photographer Brenda Ann Kenneally for families in the North Troy area!
 Call (518) 272-2390 to reserve a time.
 Spaces limited, so please sign up!